dvorka/hstr/README.md

 than <kbd>Ctrl</kbd><kbd>r</kbd>.

-HSTR can also **manage** your command history (for instance you can remove commands that are obsolete or contain a sensitive information) or **bookmark** your favorite commands.
+HSTR can also **manage** your command history (for instance you can remove commands that are obsolete or contain a piece of sensitive information) or **bookmark** your favorite commands.

 Check [video](http://www.youtube.com/watch?v=sPF29NyXe2U) tutorial.